cluster-api-provider-hcloud/cluster-api-provider-hcloud/README.md

 # Create a Project on Hetzner Cloud and upload the public key.

 # Create a token on Hetzner Cloud and apply it as secret
-kubectl create secret generic hcloud-token --from-literal=token=$TOKEN
+kubectl create secret generic hetzner-token --from-literal=token=$TOKEN

 #For automatic installation of manifests we use ClusterResourceSets
 kubectl apply -f demo/ClusterResourceSets

 ## You can choose which manifests should be applyed by setting the value of the labels under kind: Cluster

-# Apply the manifest to your management cluster; cluster name is cluster-dev; use quickstart guide for getting access to the target cluster
+# Apply the manifest to your management cluster; use quickstart guide for getting access to the target cluster
-kubectl apply -f ./demo/demo-cluster.yaml or kubectl apply -f ./demo/cluster-centos-8.yaml
+kubectl apply -f ./demo/cluster-minimal.yaml

 ## Get Logs:
 kubectl logs -f deployment/capi-hcloud-controller-manager -c manager --v=4 -n capi-hcloud-system